SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 There's a lot more there, but it's pretty convincing at this point.
 The only thing you might wonder is why bother with statins as a back-door path to all this, when you could administer 25HC itself and get the effect more directly?
-Reference 5 points out exactly this point.
+Reference 5 points out exactly this.
 But... practically speaking, statins are an old and very safe drug taken by millions with excellent effect on cardiac health, while 25HC use as a drug is a totally new thing, requiring new trials.
 Still, it's worth investigating, I suppose.